pgolding/rev/README.md

 I wanted to have the ability to choose "better" music (with heavy EDM influence) and, eventually, create any visuals I wanted to motivate the ride.
 For me, just watching an instructor in a remote studio lacks any kind of imagination.
 It is an example of "digitized" experience versus a native "digital" experience -- a mistake made so often that I have become bored of explaining it.
 (If you search wide enough, you might find me talking/presenting about this.)

+Whilst exploring this project, I outlined the elements needed (see below) and concentrated upon the technical challenge of [segmenting](segmentation.md) the music.

 ## Why Spin?
 Which Spin (Flavor)?